- Porch Furniture

 The Fabric Area

-Our experienced fabric team cuts sheets of richly designed, all-weather, cottony-soft fabric to the size of hammock beds, sewing the fabric to create either our single-layer Quick Dry Hammocks or double-layer Quilted Hammocks.
+Our experienced fabric team cuts sheets of richly designed, all-weather, cottony-soft fabric to the size of hammock beds, sewing the fabric to create either our single-layer Poolside Hammocks or double-layer Quilted Hammocks.
 Our quilteds are skillfully stitched to create a pillowy surface over a plush center layer of nonabsorbent polyester fiber-fill batting.
 We lockstitch for added durability, instead of using the more common, more easily produced chain stitch that, should it happen to snag, can unravel a whole section of fabric in just seconds.

 The Wood Shop